-- The Economist estimated that Australian house prices are overvalued by more than 30% as of Q3 2015.
+- The Economist estimated that Australian house prices are overvalued by more than 40% as of last year.

-- According to the Global Real Estate Bubble Index published by investment bank UBS, Sydney house prices are significantly overvalued and at risk of falling in the future.
-Based on the report, Sydney house prices had increased by about 30% since 2012 while income and rents had stagnated over the same period.
+- According to the 2016 Global Real Estate Bubble Index published by investment bank UBS, Sydney housing market now ranks in the bubble risk category and tops all other cities in the region.
+Based on the report, Sydney real house prices increased by about 45% from 2012 to 2015 while income and rents had stagnated over the same period.

 - According to the International Monetary Fund (IMF), housing market risks in Australia remain heightened, especially in Sydney, mainly due to investor credit and interest only loans.
 House prices are estimated to be moderately overvalued by about 10%.

-Yet demand remains strong.
-In October 2015, seasonally-adjusted purchases of established dwellings rose by 8.4% to 46,868 units from the same period last year, according to ABS.
-In fact, the value of established dwelling purchases soared by 23.7% to almost AU$18.11 billion (US$12.71 billion) over the same period.
-Likewise, seasonally-adjusted purchases of new dwellings increased 8.9% y-o-y to 2,953 units while the value of new dwelling purchases soared by 32.4% to almost AU$1.25 billion (US$0.88 billion) over the same period.
+Demand continues to rise.
+In the first three quarters of 2016, purchases of established dwellings rose by 5.3% to 422,765 units from the same period last year, according to ABS.
+In fact, the value of established dwelling purchases rose by 8.3% to almost AU$153.66 billion (US$116.13 billion) over the same period.
+Likewise, purchases of new dwellings increased 14.5% y-o-y to 23,267 units in the first three quarters of 2016 while the value of new dwelling purchases soared by 18% to almost AU$8.72 billion (US$6.59 billion) over the same period.

 Acquisition of residential real estate by foreign nationals and corporations is subject to FIRB approval.
 Foreigners are not allowed to buy an established (previously occupied) house.
 They may buy an unoccupied new dwelling, but only if the FIRB feels that the purchase will not add to the shortage of properties available to native Australians.